How to Find an Accountant for a 1031 Exchange

 Key Takeaways

-What is a 1031 Exchange and Why is an Accountant Key?
+What is a 1031 Exchange & Why Do You Need an Accountant?

 If you’re a real estate investor, you’ve likely heard of the 1031 exchange.
 It’s a powerful tool in your financial toolkit, but its name can sound more like a complex chemistry formula than a real estate strategy.
 In simple terms, a 1031 exchange lets you defer paying capital gains taxes on the sale of an investment property when you reinvest the proceeds into a new, similar property.